farhanhalai30/timer-js/README.md

         // Add code to perform on every second down.
     },
     onEnd: () => {
-        // Add code to perform on timer end.
+        // Add code to perform on the end of the timer.
     }
 });
 ```